mebtte/react-image-viewer/README.md

 # react-image-viewer
-React Component that view a image. [See it online](https://mebtte.github.io/react-image-viewer/example).
+React Component that view a image.
+[See it online](https://mebtte.github.io/react-image-viewer/example).

 ![](./example/screenshot.png)